NZVA Awards

 Nominations and eligibility

-The New Zealand Veterinary Association (NZVA) recognises that certain individuals, or organisations, accomplish extraordinary achievements on behalf of the profession and as such need to be acknowledged.
+The New Zealand Veterinary Association Te Pae Kīrehe (NZVA) recognises that certain individuals or organisations accomplish extraordinary achievements on behalf of the profession and, as such, need to be acknowledged.
 This Award recognises meritorious service to the veterinary profession in the broadest sense.

 Award criteria